Sampling (noisy) quantum circuits through randomized rounding: Acknowledgements

 \section{Acknowledgements}

 The authors thank Stefan W\"orner and Daniel J. Egger for useful feedback and insightful discussions on randomized rounding and use of noisy quantum computers for combinatorial optimization.
 Moreover, we would like to thank Zo\"e Holmes and Armando Angrisani for interesting discussions.
-O.F. acknowledges financial support from the European Research Council (ERC Grant AlgoQIP, Agreement No. 851716), a government grant managed by the Agence Nationale de la Recherche under the Plan France 2030 with the reference ANR-22-PETQ-0007.
+O.F. acknowledges financial support from the European Research Council (ERC Grant AlgoQIP, Agreement No. 851716) and a government grant managed by the Agence Nationale de la Recherche under the Plan France 2030 with the reference ANR-22-PETQ-0007.
 D.S.F. acknowledges financial support from the Novo Nordisk Foundation (Grant No. NNF20OC0059939 Quantum for Life) and by the ERC grant GIFNEQ 101163938.
+This project was funded within the QuantERA II Programme that has received funding from the EU’s H2020 research and innovation programme under the GA No 101017733.

 This work is funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.